 We maintain proportional reinsurance contracts which cover all of the Company's products and geographies, and transferred, or "ceded," a specified percentage of the premium to reinsurers ("Proportional Reinsurance Contracts").
-In exchange, these reinsurers pay a ceding commission for every dollar ceded, in addition to funding all of the corresponding claims at the same specified percentage as applied to premium.
-We opted to manage the remaining percentage of the business with alternative forms of reinsurance through non-proportional reinsurance contracts ("Non-Proportional Reinsurance Contracts").
+We also opted to manage the remaining percentage of the business with alternative forms of reinsurance through non-proportional reinsurance contracts ("Non-Proportional Reinsurance Contracts").